dstroot/blog-next/_posts/2014-06-29-coreos-thousands-of-machines-and-millions-of-docker-containers-no-hypervisor-needed.md

 ---
-title: 'CoreOS: thousands of machines and millions of Docker containers... no hypervisor needed.'
+title: "CoreOS: thousands of machines and millions of Docker containers... no hypervisor needed."
-excerpt: >
-  I have been playing around with CoreOS to get a sense of how everything works.
+excerpt: I have been playing around with CoreOS to get a sense of how everything works.
 The vision of this project is incredible.
 CoreOS describes itself as "a new Linux distribution that has been re-architected to provide features needed to run modern infrastructure stacks.
 The strategies and architectures that influence CoreOS allow companies like Google, Facebook and Twitter to run their services at scale with high resilience."
 coverImage: /assets/blog/img/coreos_2.png
-date: '2014-06-29'
+date: "2014-06-29"
 published: true
 author:
   name: Dan Stroot